Tensor Network Methods for Extracting CFT Data from Fixed-Point Tensors and Defect Coarse Graining: Conclusion

 \section{Conclusion}

-In this work, we have integrated the MCF gauge-fixing method~\cite{acuaviva2022MCF}, with the tensor renormalization scheme~\cite{lyu2021lTRG} that combines the local entanglement filtering method GILT \cite{hauru2018GILT} and the HOTRG coarse-graining method~\cite{xie2012HOTRG}.
-The combined method enhances the stability of the RG flow, which is manifested visually in the tensor component space.
+In this work, we have integrated the MCF gauge-fixing method~\cite{acuaviva2022MCF}, with the tensor renormalization scheme~\cite{lyu2021lTRG} that combines the local entanglement filtering method GILT \cite{hauru2018GILT} and the HOTRG coarse graining method~\cite{xie2012HOTRG}.
+The combined method enhances the stability of the RG flow, which is manifested visually in the space of the tensor components.
 Additionally, we have demonstrated the detection of CDL-like effects from the oscillation of the transfer matrix spectrum between horizontal and vertical coarse-graining steps.

 Following \cite{lyu2021lTRG}, we have calculated the scaling dimensions for conformal states with $\Delta<3$ in the critical square lattice Ising model using two different methods: the transfer matrix spectrum~\cite{gu2009TEFR_TMscD} and the lTRG approach~\cite{lyu2021lTRG}.
-Both methods exhibit good agreement with analytical results.
-We have further calculated the OPE coefficient $C_{\sigma\sigma\varepsilon}$ from lTRG and its eigenvectors.
+Both methods agree well with the analytical results.
+We have also calculated the OPE coefficient $C_{\sigma\sigma\varepsilon}$ from lTRG and its eigenvectors.

 Important quantities to calculate in TN include correlation functions.
-We have computed the two-point spin-spin correlation function for the square lattice Ising model at temperatures near the critical point (at, above, and below).
+We have computed the two-point spin-spin correlation function for the square-lattice Ising model at temperatures near the critical point (at, above, and below).
 The extracted exponent is in good agreement with the scaling dimension.
 We have also examined the correlation function on a finite-size torus and obtained results consistent with analytical results.
 In addition, we have also computed four-point correlation functions, and from those we were able to extract the scaling dimensions and the OPE coefficient, although the quality was not as good as other approaches we have used.

-We have extended the use of lTRG beyond the computation of scaling dimensions and compared the eigenvectors of lTRG fixed-point equation with coarse-grained defect tensors, discovering that inserting operators on the lattice allows for the construction of conformal states/operators, which corroborate well with those obtained from lTRG.
-We have also found that the inserted operator's position is reflected in its decomposition onto the conformal states numerically.
+We have extended the use of lTRG beyond the computation of scaling dimensions and compared the eigenvectors of the lTRG fixed point equation with coarse-grained defect tensors, discovering that inserting operators on the lattice allows for the construction of conformal states/operators, which corroborate well with those obtained from lTRG.
+We have also found that the position of the inserted operator is reflected in its decomposition onto the conformal states numerically.